 Before you contact Apple to request a refund for a charge you don't recognize,

-follow the steps below.
+check your purchase history and follow the steps below.

 In addition to music, movies, TV shows, stickers, and apps purchases (from the iTunes Store and App Store) that are billed at the time of purchase, your statement might also include in-app purchases, pre-ordered music or movies, and automatically renewing subscriptions.